Here are resources to find help and learn more about autism spectrum disorder (ASD).

 to Family Health Information Centers (F2F HICs) help you find resources and services to provide and pay for health care for kids and teens with special needs.

 - Parent Technical Assistance Center Network: Find a Parent Center in Your State.
 Contact information for centers that offer training and information to parents of kids, teens, and young adults with disabilities (emotional, learning, mental, and physical) to help parents participate more effectively with professionals in meeting their kids' educational needs.
 Separate centers serve military families and Native American families.

-to Parent USA (P2P USA).
-Contact information for statewide
+to Parent USA (P2P USA): Support.

 emotional support and information to families

-of kids and teens with special health
+of kids and teens with special needs, most notably by

-parents seeking support with
+matching parents who need support with

 a trained and experienced parent who has shared the experience

 of disability in the family.

 resources to parents interested